 Meek their smile, where men used to be.

 The poem is in a form of poetry known as “cywydd“.
 A “cywydd” is a poem with rhyming couplets, and you can see that in the 6 lines I have quoted above.
-But, a “cywydd” is a lot more than that, it is also written in “cynghanedd“, which is a very ancient, strict form of poetry which is unique to Wales.
+But, a “cywydd” is a lot more than that, it is also written in “cynghanedd“, which is a very ancient (dating back to the 6th Century at least), strict form of poetry which is unique to Wales.
 There are many types of cynghanedd, but a line of cynghanedd must be 7 syllables, and follow certain other rules.

 For example, the cynghanedd in the first line

 is an example of a “cynghanedd sain“.
 In this type of cynghanedd, the line naturally breaks into three parts, and the end of the first part rhymes with the end of the second part.
 In addition, the consonants in the second part match the consonants in the third part – so in this line the “l” in “wylit” is matched by the “l” in “Lywelyn” (“w” and “y” are vowels in Welsh, and it is not necessary to match the consonants in the last syllable of any part of the line).

 is a different type of cynghanedd.
 This is an example of a “cynghanedd draws“.
 In this type of cynghanedd, the line breaks naturally into 2 parts, which in this line is after the word “coron”.
 The consonants in the first part of the line are “n c r” and they are matched by the “n c r” in the word “goncwerwr”, with the consonants “g n” in the word “gan” and the “g” at the beginning of “goncwerwr” being skipped over (hence the name of this type of cynghanedd – draws, which means “across”, one can go across or skip over these consonants).

 The last one I will explain (otherwise I will be here all day) is the line